dsleo/dsleo.github.io/_posts/2026-03-14-agi-last-stop.md

 And this is what eventually led to the [path integral formulation](https://en.wikipedia.org/wiki/Path_integral_formulation).

-In both stories the decisive step was neither induction nor deduction, but representation: recognizing the framework in which the problem becomes solvable.
-The problem became tractable only once it was written in the right language.
+In both stories the decisive step was neither induction nor deduction, but representation, i.e. recognizing the framework in which the problem becomes solvable.
+The problem became tractable only once it was written in the right language[^5].

 This suggests a lower bar than the usual AGI rhetoric as we might not need a system capable of reproducing Einstein but a system that reliably plays the role of Grossmann: identifying relevant frameworks and proposing the right reformulation.